 Therefore its name was called Babel, because there the Lord confused the language of the whole earth; and from there the Lord scattered them abroad over the face of the whole earth. – Genesis 11:1-9 NASB

-The tower the people were in the process of constructing in these Genesis verses was most likely similar to the pyramids of Egypt which was a common structure in Babylon at this time.
+The tower the people were in the process of constructing in these Genesis verses was most likely similar to the pyramids of Egypt.
+Egyptian style architecture common for structures in Babylon at this time.

 I was a little confused when I first read this passage – contemplating why God would confuse the language to stop construction on this structure.

 After all, people have constructed buildings and towers almost as long as they have discovered how to use tools, haven’t they?